for the TR-808

 voltage and connectivity of the three AA batteries, if any are

 installed, and the internal lithium battery, if one is installed in the

 holder - and to enable overseas customers to install their own

 lithium battery, while avoiding the problem of air-freighting the

-machine with a lithium battery installed.
-For overseas customers
+machine with a lithium battery installed, if this is prohibited.

-For Australian customers, we will ship the machine with a lithium
+For customers in Australia and overseas, we ship the machine with the lithium

 battery installed, but we do not install new AA alkaline batteries,